LincolnSteinLab/icgc-viewer/README.md

 ### Extra notes
 You can also set the `size` attribute (defaults to 500).
 This is the theoretical maximum number of mutations displayed at a time in JBrowse.
 The smaller the value, the faster JBrowse will be.

-# Menu option for searching ICGC
+# Dynamic track generation
-In the tools menu there is an option to search ICGC.
+In the tools menu there is an option to explore ICGC.
 This will bring up a dialog similar to the [advanced search page](https://dcc.icgc.org/search) on the ICGC portal.
 Here you can apply facets related to donor, gene and mutation.
 This will create a filtered list of matching donors, genes and mutations.

 Donors Tab:
 * View donors that match the selected facets
 * For each donor
-    * Add track for affected genes
+    * Add track for mutated genes
     * Add track for SSMs

 Genes Tab:
 * View genes that match the selected facets
-* Create a track of all matching genes

 Mutations Tab:
 * View mutations that match the selected facets
-* Create a track of all matching SSMs

 There is also an options to search ICGC by projects.
 This allows you to see all of the associated SSMs and Genes per project in one track.

 # Export Types
-The following export types are supported by both ICGC Genes and SSMs.
+The following export types are supported by both Genes and SSMs.
 To export, select `Save track data` in the track dropdown.
 Note that not all track information is carried over to the exported file.
 * BED
 * GFF3
 * Sequin Table